 I have to say that I really respected the mentality that Nizz had.
 It’s something I understand completely.

 Talent is rarely the reason for success.
-It’s usually, almost exclusively, the person who is the most relentless who winds up victorious.
-It’s the person who is annoyingly persistent, refusing to give up, no matter how insurmountable the obstacles may seem, who achieves what he or she sets out to do.
+It’s usually, almost exclusively, the person who is the most relentless.
+The person who is annoyingly persistent, refusing to give up, no matter how insurmountable the obstacles may seem.

 The truth is that setbacks and failures are unavoidable.
 So many things will happen that you have absolutely no control of.